dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 ### Algorithm

 The algorithm uses the concepts of Min-Max and game theory to find the optimal move.
-The algorithm checks future states, achievable after marking a single square from the current state.
+The algorithm checks all future states, achievable after marking a single square (*for example at `(row, col)`*) from the current state.
+The game result of these future states is calculated recursively, using the same logic.

 ![TicTacToe Diagram 1](https://github.com/dimitarnn/PythonTicTacToe/blob/master/Doc/TicTacToe_algorithm_diagram_1.png)